 TASK CHECKLIST Avg.
-Time Required to Process Parish or School Time Line Date Completed • PRELIMINARY PLANNING AND APPROVAL 1.
+Time Required to Process Parish or School Timeline Date Completed PRELIMINARY PLANNING AND APPROVAL 1.
 Pastor, Pastoral Administrator, or School Administrator in consultation with the Parish Council or School Board writes Archbishop explaining the need and requesting permission to proceed with preliminary planning for the project.
-Letter should include estimated costs for work associated with the preliminary planning such as contracts for schematic 1-2 weeks drawings or design work.
-2 .
-Upon approval by Archbishop, the Pastor, Pastoral Administrator, or School Administrator, appoints a Project Planning Committee to develop a preliminary project plan to include designs, cost estimates, and project funding.
-The Project Planning Committee should consult with the Archdiocesan Director of Facilities for assistance with selecting contractors for 2-4 weeks bids and reviewing bids/proposal.
-3. After review of the preliminary plan by the Parish Council or School Board, the Pastor, Pastoral Administrator, or School Administrator submits a completed questionnaire, preliminary schematic 1.
-O waaka designs and cost estimates to the Archdiocesan Building Commission for review and approval.
+Letter should include estimated costs for work associated with the preliminary planning such as contracts for schematic drawings or design work.
+1-2 weeks Upon approval by Archbishop, the Pastor, Pastoral Administrator, or School Administrator, appoints a Project Planning Committee to develop a preliminary project plan to include designs, cost estimates, and project funding.
+The Project Planning Committee should consult with the Archdiocesan Director of Facilities for assistance with selecting contractors for bids and reviewing bids/proposal.
+After review of the preliminary plan by the Parish 2-4 weeks Council or School Board, the Pastor, Pastoral Administrator, or School Administrator submits a preliminary schematic designs and cost estimates to the Archdiocesan Building Commission for review and approval.
 1-2 weeks 4.
 Upon approval by the Archdiocesan Building Commission, the Project Planning Committee prepares a final project plan including architectural drawings and specifications, and project bids minimum of 3).
 Pastor, Pastoral Administrator, or School Administrator then presents the final project to Parish Council, Finance Council, and/or School Board for review.
 2 weeks 5.
-Following review, the Pastor, Pastoral Administrator, or School Administrator submits the final project plan to the Archbishop for his approval.
-This submission should include: Description of final project plan Project cost (including copies of bids, minimum of 3) • Details of funding for the project Archbishop reviews the final project and consults with Chief Financial Officer, Archdiocese Finance Council, and the Archdiocesan Director of Facilities.
-Archbishop approves final project plan and he (or his 1-3 weeks designate) signs all project related contracts.
+Following review, the Pastor, Pastoral Administrator or School Administrator submits the final project plan to the Archbishop for his approval.
+This submission should include: Description of final project plan Project cost (including copies of bids, minimum of 3) Details of funding for the project Archbishop reviews the final project and consults with Chief Financial Officer, Archdiocese Finance Council, and the Archdiocesan Director of Facilities.
+Archbishop approves final project plan and he (or his designate) signs all project related contracts.
+1-3 weeks

 PROJECT COMMUNICATION STATUS 6 .
 During construction, pastor, pastoral administrator, or school administrator notifies the Chief Financial Officer of any increased costs and submits change orders affecting design to the Director of Facilities for the Archdiocese.
-7 .
-Pastor, Pastoral Administrator, or School Administrator notifies Chief Financial Officer when project is completed.
+7. Pastor, Pastoral Administrator, or School Administrator notifies Chief Financial Officer when project is completed.
 8. Pastor, Pastoral Administrator, or School Administrator/Capital Campaign Committee prepares two copies of "as built drawing.
 One copy is given to the Director of Facilities for the Archdiocese and the other is kept at the parish or school.